DocNow/catalog/src/datasets/20201230-solarwinds.md

 Tweets were collected from Twitter's Search API using [twarc](https://github.com/docnow/twarc).
 Collection started at 2020-12-18 19:20:50 EST and finished at 2020-12-19 23:16:13 EST.

 In addition to the tweet identifiers (ids.txt) the dataset includes a file urls.csv which is a count of URLs linked to from the tweets.
-The URLs were unshortened using the [unshrtn](https://github.com/docnow/unshrtn).
+The URLs were unshortened using the [unshrtn](https://github.com/docnow/unshrtn) utility.